Reconnecting Communities and Neighborhoods (RCN) Grant Program

 Reconnecting Communities Winning Applications

-Access winning CFI applications shared with the LIH to provide inspiration to other cities in the process of applying for CFI grant funding
+Access winning Reconnecting Communities applications shared with the LIH to provide inspiration to other cities in the process of applying for RCN grant funding.

 Reconnecting Communities Questions and Answers